 Victoria Parliament Buildings and Inner Harbour, Photo Destination BC Reuben Krabbe

 Located on the southern tip of Vancouver Island, on the Saanich Peninsula, 32 km (20 mi) south of the Swartz Bay Ferry Terminal which services ferries from Horseshoe Bay and Tsawwassen in the Vancouver area.
+The nearby communities of Saanichton and Sidney are also popular destinations with several major attractions to experience.
 From Nanaimo, Victoria is 112 km (70 mi) south via the Trans Canada Highway 1.
 Ferries from Port Angeles and Seattle in Washington State, USA provide regular service to Victoria’s Inner Harbour.

 In 1843, the Hudson’s Bay Company founded a fur trading settlement in the Victoria area called Fort Camosun; it was later renamed Fort Victoria to honour the British Queen.
 In 1849, the Hudson’s Bay Company’s western headquarters was moved from Fort Vancouver to Fort Victoria, and the Fort Vancouver Chief Factor, James Douglas, was relocated to the new settlement.
 This prompted the British colonial office to designate the territory a crown colony.
 The Hudson’s Bay Company was then given a ten-year lease to the area, and in 1951, Douglas was appointed the new governor.